 - give you space to think about what you want to change to feel better, and

 - help you stop creating unrealistic goals that make you feel worse.

 Of course, there’s no one-size-fits-all approach to mental health.
 But these simple, low stress methods can help boost your mental wellness:

 1. Create a new morning routine

 “Start by reflecting on your first thoughts after you wake up.
-Then replace stressed or negative thoughts with positive affirmations,” suggests Klein.
+Then replace stressed or negative thoughts with positive affirmations,” suggests Anne Klein, psychotherapist.
 “It sounds trite, but it can make such a difference in how you start your day.”